alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Accumulated Interface Work: Pearson r ≈ 0.533, Spearman ρ ≈ 0.576

 These relationships are not as strong as Group2, but they are reasonable.
-For non-pulse input, the power-potential is not concentrated in one short time window; it enters the system in a more distributed way.
+For non-pulse input, the power is not concentrated in one short time window; it enters the system in a more distributed way.
 Therefore, Group3 analysis cannot focus only on one peak or one packet.
 It must read Input-Side Power, Interface Exchange, Frequency Group, and displacement response together.

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Group3/Group3_Fig02_qsm_power_frequency_group_contact_combined.png)

 Group3 Figure 2 is one of the most easily underestimated and important group-level frequency maps in this article.
 Because Group3 is classified as non-pulse-like in the original study, it is easy to read it as “without a clear pulse, and therefore less dangerous.”
-This figure shows that non-pulse does not mean there is no power-potential field.
-It means the power-potential does not enter through one clear velocity pulse, but through a more distributed, wider-band, and longer-duration form.
+This figure shows that non-pulse does not mean there is no power field.
+It means the power does not enter through one clear velocity pulse, but through a more distributed, wider-band, and longer-duration form.

 In the figure, RSN1164FP and RSN1233FN form very high displacement levels.
 Their QSM Power Frequency Groups do not only stay near $f_{\mathrm{eff}}$ , but extend into a wider frequency range.
-This shows that non-pulse ground motions can still interact with the isolation system through a broadband power-potential field and finally manifest as extremely large displacement.
+This shows that non-pulse ground motions can still interact with the isolation system through a broadband power field and finally manifest as extremely large displacement.
 This point is important: if the reading is limited to pulse / non-pulse classification, RSN1164FP may look like a control case.
-Under the QSM reading, it becomes strong evidence that a distributed power-potential field can produce large displacement.
+Under the QSM reading, it becomes strong evidence that a distributed power field can produce large displacement.

 Group3 Figure 2 also shows that most medium- and low-displacement cases have dense contact near 0.5–1.5 Hz while also extending above 2 Hz.
 This means the displacement of the non-pulse group is not controlled by one clean frequency line.
-It is jointly determined by the distribution of the power-potential field across multiple frequency entries, interface selection, and low-frequency displacement manifestation.
+It is jointly determined by the distribution of the power field across multiple frequency entries, interface selection, and low-frequency displacement manifestation.
 Therefore, Group3 must be read more carefully than Group1 and Group2: it cannot be read only by peak, and it cannot be read only by a one-second packet.
 Frequency Group and Interface Exchange must be read together.

 This figure supports one important inference of the article: what an isolation system faces is not merely whether a given record has a pulse.
-The deeper issue is whether that seismic wave forms a power-potential field capable of entering the system, passing through the interface, and finally driving displacement.
+The deeper issue is whether that seismic wave forms a power field capable of entering the system, passing through the interface, and finally driving displacement.

 ## Representative Cases in Group3